Parallel Graver Basis Extraction for Nonlinear Integer Optimization: Conclusion

 \section{Conclusion}

-In this paper, we propose MAPLE, a heuristic approach designed to efficiently approximate the Graver Basis and solve nonlinear integer programs through a multi-start augmentation procedure.
-Unlike traditional approaches that struggle with sequential processing, MAPLE excels in parallelism, enabling faster execution.
-Experimental results on public datasets demonstrate MAPLE's ability to swiftly deliver near-optimal solutions, outperforming state-of-the-art solvers.
-Finally, MAPLE does not rely on any general-purpose solver or sophisticated presolving procedures, and is fully GPU-accelerated.
-Future work could further enhance MAPLE's performance by integrating it with CPU-based solvers.
+In this paper, we propose MAPE, a heuristic approach designed to extract the Graver basis elements and solve nonlinear integer programs through a multi-start augmentation procedure.
+Unlike traditional approaches that struggle with sequential processing, MAPE excels in parallelism, enabling faster execution.
+Experimental results on public datasets demonstrate MAPE's ability to swiftly deliver high-quality solutions, outperforming state-of-the-art solvers.
+Finally, MAPE does not rely on any general-purpose solver or sophisticated presolving procedures, and \black{could be massively paralleled on GPUs}.